Shiramba Kamuy

 Shiramba Kamuy is the Ainu kamuy (god) of wood, grains, and other forms of vegetation.
 He is therefore also the kamuy of many household tools, which contain wood.
+Shiramba Kamuy's ramat (soul) is thought to be particularly strong in oak trees.
+As he provides timber, he is considered to be the protector and owner of all houses.
+He is referred to as "The Upholder of the World".
+He also shares the title of "Owner of the World" with Kamuy-huci.

 He is sometimes portrayed as the brother of Hash-inau-uk Kamuy, the goddess of the hunt.